 The United States Department of Housing and Urban Development (HUD) requires that CDBG-DR programs have a tie to the Hurricanes.
-With every municipal government in Puerto Rico being determined by the HUD Federal Register Vol. 83, No. 28 (February 9, 2018), 83 FR 5844, to be "most impacted and distressed", funding is available to all communities across Puerto Rico.
-In accordance with 83 FR 5844, 5851 "all CDBG-DR funded activities must clearly address an impact of the disaster for which funding was allocated".
+With every municipal government in Puerto Rico being determined by the HUD Federal Register Vol. 83, No. 28 (February 9, 2018), 83 FR 5844, to be "most impacted and distressed," funding is available to all communities across Puerto Rico.
+In accordance with 83 FR 5844, 5851, "all CDBG-DR funded activities must clearly address the impact of the disaster for which funding was allocated".
 Since the Hurricanes affected the whole Island, there is an imperative to bolster and rebuild its agricultural economic sector.
-Agricultural capacity and strong food systems are fundamental to resiliency of economies and, as Puerto Rico's entire agriculture sector was devastated by the Hurricanes, this Program is designed to revitalize this industry.
-The focus on small and medium agricultural businesses further contributes to stabilizing agricultural professions and organizations associated with the hardest hit LMI populations on the Island.
-The Re-Grow Program is an integral part of the long-term expansion of jobs in the sector, food security and contributing to overall economic recovery of disaster impacted populations.
+Agricultural capacity and strong food systems are fundamental to the resiliency of economies, and-as Puerto Rico's entire agriculture sector was devastated by the Hurricanes, this Program is designed to revitalize this industry.
+The focus on small and medium agricultural businesses further contributes to stabilizing agricultural professions and organizations associated with the hardest hit lowand moderate-income (LMI) populations on the Island.
+The Re-Grow Program is an integral part of the long-term expansion of jobs in the sector, food security, and contributes ing-to overall economic recovery of disaster-impacted populations.